cauwt/articles/indicator_matrix_en.md

 * **To establish the causal relationship between indicators** The causal relationship between result-focusing indicator and process-focusing indicator can be established through the indicator matrix so that we can track back to process indicator through result indicator to locate the kernel causes of a problem.
 * **To guide business user's analysis**
-The target of an indicator matrix is to establish product assessment system, activiviy effect assessment system and intellectual operations analysis system.
+The target of an indicator matrix is to establish product assessment system, activity effect assessment system and intellectual operations analysis system.
 * **To direct the fundamental data construction**
 An indicator matrix gives the fundamental data construction a clear direction so that we can get all resources together to avoid omission or lack the process-focusing and result-focusing indicator data.